auth0/docs/articles/integrations/configure-wsfed-application.md

 If a WS-Fed application (Service Provider) is to use Auth0 as an Identity Provider, this is configured in one of two places.

-Some commonly used WS-Fed applications are pre-configured in Auth0 and available via `Single Sign On Integrations`.
+Some commonly used WS-Fed applications are pre-configured in Auth0 and available via `Single Sign-On Integrations`.

-If a WS-Fed application is not listed in `Single Sign On Integrations`, the generic WS-Fed application configuration can be accessed via:
+If a WS-Fed application is not listed in `Single Sign-On Integrations`, the generic WS-Fed application configuration can be accessed via:

 1. In the Auth0 Dashboard, click on `Applications`, `+ CREATE APP`, enter a name and press Save.
 2. Then click on the `Addons` tab -> `WS-Fed Web App`.